FormidableLabs/victory-docs/src/pages/docs/victory-primitives.md

   - `active` *boolean* a flag signifying whether the component is active
   - `alignment` *"start", "middle", or "end" specifies how a bar path should be aligned in relation to its data point
+  - `barRatio` *number* a number between zero and one that will be used to calculate bar width when an explicit width is not given
+  - `className` *string* the class name that will be applied to the rendered path
+  - `cornerRadius` *number* the number of pixels of corner radius to apply when calculating a bar path
   - `data` *array* the entire dataset
   - `datum` *object* the data point corresponding to this bar
   - `events` *object* events to attach to the rendered element